 - You experience discomfort during intercourse

-It’s easy to confuse vaginal yeast infection symptoms with other vaginal infections, such as bacterial vaginosis or triachomoniasis, so it’s important to be sure it’s a yeast infection before you start your treatment.
+It’s easy to confuse vaginal yeast infection symptoms with other vaginal infections, such as bacterial vaginosis or trichomoniasis, so it’s important to be sure it’s a yeast infection before you start your treatment.
 When it comes to diagnosis, you’ve got two options:

 - Go to see your doctor and have your vaginal swabs tested for 100% accurate results

-- If you cannot see your doctor, use a vaginal pH strip to check your vaginal pH, it will help you establish what kind of infection you’ve got, however the result is not as accurate as the one you could get from your doctor.
+- If you cannot see your doctor, use a vaginal pH strip to check your vaginal pH, it will help you establish what kind of infection you’ve got, however, the result is not as accurate as the one you could get from your doctor.

 Once you know it’s a yeast infection, you can consider different treatment options.
-You doctor may prescribe antifungal medication (oral or vaginal) or you can opt for OTC suppositories.
+Your doctor may prescribe antifungal medication (oral or vaginal) or you can opt for OTC suppositories.
 One of the most popular OTC medications for vaginal yeast infection is Monistat.

 How Does it Work?